Incoming President: Tracey Stock, P.Eng.

-- Experience as APEGA vice-president, Council member, and executive, governance, and several other Council committees; eight years on APEGA’s Investigative Committee on more than 30 investigative cases and chairing 18; member of the legislative review project champions collaborative; and three years on the University of Calgary Student Liaison Committee
+- Experience as APEGA president-elect, vice-president, Council member, and executive, governance, and several other Council committees; eight years on APEGA’s Investigative Committee on more than 30 investigative cases and chairing 18; Legislative Review Champions Collaborative; and three years on the University of Calgary Student Liaison Committee

 - Leader in engineering and law with more than 40 years in upstream oil and gas, and pipeline management

 - Practice in economic evaluation of oil and gas development, information systems, regulatory compliance, and mediation

 Tracey Stock graduated in chemical engineering from the University of Toronto and started with Texaco as a petroleum engineer.
 Later, with Canadian Superior, he envisioned and developed software for economic evaluation of drilling prospects.
 He’s currently president of Ares Engineering Inc., providing economic evaluation of oil and gas properties.

 The National Energy Program impacted Tracey’s engineering career and led him to study law.
 His blended professions allow him to evaluate resource properties, negotiate transactions, draft agreements, and manage closings, including data transfer.
 His background equips him as a part-time hearing commissioner for the Alberta Energy Regulator.

 Tracey teaches survey law for the geomatics engineering department, University of Calgary, and business law, management, and management information systems at Mount Royal University.
 He provides APEGA seminars and speaks at industry conferences and luncheons on current issues.

 Tracey is APEGA vice-president and a member of APEGA Council.
 He served eight years on the Investigative Committee and Joint APEGA-ASET Investigative Committee, three years on the University of Calgary Student Liaison Committee, and two years with the Legislative Review, Champions Collaborative.